When was the last time you checked to see, if you had a bad radiator cap ?

 - The main seal, is the one that seals the cap, against the top of the filler neck.
 Just a rubber gasket that operates just like one, on the lid of a pickle jar.
 Simple and reliable.

 - A failed pressure seal, will allow the coolant to boil, at a lower temperature.
-This will allow coolant to be able to, travel freely and foamy, to the expansion reservoir.
+This will allow coolant to be able to, travel freely and foamy, to the coolant recovery tank.
 It will cause, localized hot-spots inside the engine.
-This will lead to premature, head warping and may hasten, head gasket failure.
+This will lead to early, head warping and may hasten, head gasket failure.
 Finally, it will cause the rad coolant level, to be low, just like a failed head gasket.

 A bad rad cap, may even cause similar symptoms of, a failed head gasket.
 So, it’s a cheap first step to try, before bringing it in.